-1. Introduction & definitions 5 1.1 Date of publication of the benchmark statement 5 1.2 International Securities Identification Number (ISIN), applicable if 5 1.3 Definition of key terms (incl. criteria defining the relevant physical commodity) 1.4 Contributors to the benchmarks 6 1.5 Types of benchmarks to which the family of benchmark belongs ks 6 2.
-Market & economic reality 6 2.
-2.1 Market & economic reality General description 6 6 2.
-2.1 2.2 Market & economic reality General description Geographical boundaries 6 6 7
+1. Introduction & definitions 5 1.1 Date of publication of the benchmark statement 5 1.2 International Securities Identification Number (ISIN), if applicable 5 1.3 Definition of key terms (incl. criteria defining the relevant physical commod l ity) 5 1.4 Contributors to the benchmarks 6 1.5 Types of benchmarks to which the family of benchmarks belongs 6 2.
+Market & economic reality 7 2.1 General description 7 2.2 Geographical boundaries 7 2.3 Information on actual / potential participants in the markets 8 2.4 Indication of the size of the market / economic reality 8 3.
+Methodology 8 3.1 Specifications for the elements of the benchmarks 8 3.2 Procedures for review of the methodology 9

-2.4 Indication of the size of the market / economic reality 8 3.
-Methodology 8 3.1 Specifications for the elements of the benchmarks 8 3.2 Procedures for review of the methodology 8 3.3 Procedures for public consultation on any material changes to the methodology 9 4.
-Determination of benchmarks 9 4.1 Description and type of input data 9 4.2 Priority given to different types of input data, the mini imum data needed to determine a benchmark, the use of models or methods of extrapolation f any 9 5. data needed to determine a benchmark, the use of models or methods of extrapolation Rules regarding exercise of judgement discretion f any 9 and 10 5.
-6. data needed to determine a benchmark, the use of models or methods of extrapolationRules regarding exercise of judgement discretionDetermination of benchmarks in stressed per f any 9 and 10 riods 10 5.
-6. 7. data needed to determine a benchmark, the use of models or methods of extrapolation Rules regarding exercise of judgement discretion Determination of benchmarks in stressed per Procedures dealing with errors in input data f any 9 and 10 riods 10 11
+3.3 Procedures for public consultation on any material changes to the met hodology 9 4.
+Determination of benchmarks 10 4.1 Description and type of input data 10 4.2 Priority given to different types of input data, the minimum data needed determine a benchmark, the use of any models or methods of extrapolation 5.
+Rules regarding exercise of judgement and discretion 11 6.
+Determination of benchmarks in stressed periods 11 7.
+Procedures dealing with errors in input data 12 8.
+Requirements for commodity benchmarks 12